GFDRR/CCDR-tools/_sources/docs/intro-risk.md

 # Impact and risk

-In the field of Disaster Risk Management (DRM), Risk (**R**) is typically calculated as a function of: the hazard occurrence probability and intensity (i.e., physical magnitude) in a particular location (**H**, for Hazard); the people and physical assets (infrastructure, buildings, crops, etc.) situated in that location and therefore exposed to the hazard (**E**, for Exposure); and the conditions determined by physical, social, and economic factors which increase the susceptibility of an exposed individual, community, asset or system to the impacts of hazards (**V**, for Vulnerability).
+In this framework, Risk (**R**) is calculated as a function of: the hazard occurrence probability and intensity (i.e., physical magnitude) in a particular location (**H**, for Hazard); the people and physical assets (infrastructure, buildings, crops, etc.) situated in that location and therefore exposed to the hazard (**E**, for Exposure); and the conditions determined by physical, social, and economic factors which increase the susceptibility of an exposed individual, community, asset or system to the impacts of hazards (**V**, for Vulnerability).

 ```{seealso}
 **Disaster risk is expressed as the likelihood of loss of life, injury or destruction and damage from a disaster in a given period of time (UNDRR 2017).**